 Marine Optics and Remote Sensing Laboratory

-About us – The MORSE group currently has six members and has more than £1.1m funding from the Natural Environment Research Council (NERC), the Marine Alliance for Science and Technology Scotland (MASTS), the Scottish Government and the European Space Agency.
-David McKee currently holds a NERC Advanced Research Fellowship.
+About us – The MORSE group currently has five members and has been funded by the Natural Environment Research Council (NERC), the Marine Alliance for Science and Technology Scotland (MASTS), the Scottish Government and the European Space Agency.